 Moreover, we ensured that different factors (gender and ethnicity) did not incorrectly impact our results by considering this information in our statistical analysis.
 The literature~\cite{pewresearch2020,kirkman2020just} indicates that gender and ethnicity might influence perceptions of misogynistic and racist behavior, respectively.
 Thus, including these demographic characteristics was motivated by our focus on the two hate speech classes: ``Misogyny'' and ``Racism.''

 This user study comprised both within-subject and between-subject analyses.
-Additionally, it covered a qualitative evaluation, in which we used participants' comments to complement our understanding of the statistical findings.
+Additionally, it covered a qualitative evaluation using participants' comments.
 Participants were randomly allocated into three groups, corresponding to the three distinct interpretability layouts.
-Following a power analysis, we determined a sample size of 38 participants per group.
-Each of these 38 participants had to evaluate 20 text sentences, equally distributed between the two violation classes.
-Participants performed two evaluations for each sentence: one without any information from the interpretability layout, and another with interpretability data from one of the three layouts.
-This study design yielded 40 responses from each participant, collected on a 7-point Likert scale.
-To estimate participants' ratings in classifying a text containing hate speech, we employed the Generalized Additive Model (GAM) (Section~\ref{subSec:GAM}).
-By fitting this model to the response data, we analyzed the influence of interpretability layouts, gender, ethnicity, individual sentences, and individual participants on the response (Section~\ref{sec:Results}).
+A power analysis determined a sample size of 38 participants per group.
+Each participant evaluated 20 text sentences, equally divided between the two violation classes, performing two evaluations per sentence: one without interpretability data and one with data from one of the three layouts.
+This study design yielded 40 responses per participant, collected on a 7-point Likert scale.
+We employed the Generalized Additive Model (GAM) (Section~\ref{subSec:GAM}) to estimate participants' ratings and analyze the influence of interpretability layouts, gender, ethnicity, individual sentences, and participants on the responses (Section~\ref{sec:Results}).